peteroupc/html3dutil/doc/H3DU.Texture.md

 By default, texture coordinates go from (0,0) at the lower left corner to (1,1) at the upper right corner.

+For best results, any textures to be used in WebGL should have width and height each equal to a power of 2, such as 2, 4, 8, 16, and 32.

 #### Parameters

 * `name` (Type: String)<br>